Source code for viser._scene_handles

 import numpy.typing as npt

-from typing_extensions import Self, override
+from typing_extensions import Self, deprecated, override

 from . import _messages